 ROCHESTER, N.Y.
 (WROC) — Rochester Institute of Technology has raised its alert level after an increase of COVID-19 cases on campus.

-The school posted an announcement to its website on Friday morning that the risk level went from green, to yellow — meaning the school is now at a low to moderate risk.
+The school posted an announcement to its website that the risk level went from yellow, to orange — meaning the school is now at a moderate risk for contracting the virus.